Harmony Hall (song): Critical reception

 Jeremy D. Larson of Pitchfork described the song as "buoyant, filled with the kind of sunlit energy created when throwing open the shutters," but described its similarity to "Touch of Grey" as "a bit out of step".
 Will Richards of DIY praised the new upbeat sound, saying, "Of all the experimentation five and a half years could've brought for Vampire Weekend, 'Harmony Hall' simply sees them refining, expanding their palate subtly and gorgeously."
 Raisa Bruner of Time called the song "sweet and nimble" and said its "rich guitar and piano riffing" would please longtime fans.

 Music video

 A music video for the song was released on February 20, 2019.
-It features the band, as well as cameo appearances from Jonah Hill, Ariel Rechtshaid, Dev Hynes, and Danielle Haim.
+It features Koenig preparing pancake art using a spirograph, and cutaways featuring a green tree python slithering around a kitchen, the band performing in front of pyrotechnics, and cameo appearances from Jonah Hill, Ariel Rechtshaid, Dev Hynes, and Danielle Haim.
 It was directed by Emmett Malloy, who previously directed videos for the band's singles "Giving Up the Gun" and "Holiday".